tsuru/tsuru/docs/reference/api.rst

 ******

     * Method: POST
-    * URI: /users/<email>/tokens
+    * Endpoint: /users/<email>/tokens
     * Body: `{"password":"123456"}`

 Returns 200 in case of success.
-Returns 400 if the json is invalid.
+Returns 400 if the JSON is invalid.
 Returns 400 if the password is empty or nil.
 Returns 404 if the user is not found.